-She is said to be looking for wounded soldiers that she can care for as well as going through guest’s drawers and taking things out.
+She is said to be looking for wounded soldiers that she can care for, going through guests’ drawers, and taking things out.

-People have also said they have seen a wounded soldier and a lady dancing in the center of the ballroom.
+People have also said they have seen a wounded soldier and a lady dancing in the ballroom center.

 There are also reports that Union soldier James Culbertson of Company K, Pennsylvania Reserves, is still wandering around the hotel.

 The site of the Civil War was held at what is now known as Baltimore Pike.
 The Gettysburg National Military Park is haunted by fallen soldiers who cannot accept their fate.